vaishnavtv/neurips2021Code/README.md

 Most of these packages are available open-source.
 Mosek licenses are available to academic faculty, students, or staff for free for research or educational purposes.

+This paper was submitted for consideration at Neurips 2021.
+Unfortunately, it did not get accepted for publication, but we believe the results are worthy and of interest to the PINNs community.
+The full paper is on [Arxiv](https://arxiv.org/abs/2105.12307).